 Can I use my home as a short-term rental (STR)?

 Any duplex or dwelling as defined in Marina City Code (17.04.260, 17.04.265, 17.04.270, 17.04.280, 17.04.290, 17.04.291) is eligible for use as a short-term rental (STR) regardless of zone.
 The duplex or dwelling must be a primary residence, which is defined as an owner’s permanent residence or usual place of return for housing as documented by at least two forms of identification.

 Only dwelling units that are owner-occupied are available for use as short-term rentals.
 Long-term rental units cannot be used as STRs.

 What do I need to operate an STR in Marina?

-All STRs must operate with a valid STR Permit issued by the City of Marina Community Development Department.
-Permits will be issued only after the STR ordinance goes into effect on December 5, 2019.
+All Short Term Rentals (STRs) must operate with a valid STR Permit issued by the City of Marina Community Development Department.
 Filing an application for an STR Permit costs $950, and the annual renewal fee is $125.

 When does the STR ordinance go into effect?

 The ordinance goes into effect on December 5, 2019, which is 30 days after the City Council’s second reading of the draft ordinance.
 Contact the Planning Division at 831-884-1220 for verification of adoption of the ordinance.